UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

 use_cpu: false
 ```

 Please refer to the full [configuration examles for different models](https://github.com/UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/blob/main/accelerate_configs/).
-The training script has to be started in the following way:
+The training script must be started in the following way:

 ```bash
 accelerate launch --config_file accelerate.cfg finetune_absa.py
 ```

 Within the `finetune_absa.py` script, we first create training arguments for the Trainer.
-They include different hyperparameters and settings for Trainer behavior.
-For instance, how many model checkpoints to safe and how to evaluate the best model.
+These include different hyperparameters and settings for Trainer behavior, such as how many model checkpoints to save and how to evaluate the best model.

 ```python
 from transformers import TrainingArguments